 When your body has no glucose to use for energy, it will search for its energy in other ways.

 This is why it’s important to reduce the glucose in the body.
 The fat cells get burned for energy instead.

 The way you stimulate lipolysis is by eating foods that encourage fat to be burned as a fuel source.

-While some believe you can take supplements to stimulate the fat-burning process, there are natural ways that this process can occur as mentioned above like with a low-carb diet.
+While some believe you can take supplements to stimulate the fat-burning process, there are natural ways to encourage this process, like with a low-carb diet as mentioned above.